 Thank you.
 Our next question comes from Jack Allen with Baird.
 You may proceed.

-Thanks so much for coming.
+Got it.
+Thanks so much for calling.

 Thank you.
 Our next question comes from Byron Amin with Piper Sandler.
 You may proceed.

 Yeah.
 Hi, guys.
 Thanks for taking my question.
 I think, you know, for the Alpha 3, your prior guide stated that patient enrollment would complete by first half of 2026.
 So I just want to see if you're continuing to track towards that timeline.
-And then I guess second question is, I think you mentioned that the split in the trial is 50-50 between community versus academic in terms of site.
+And then I guess second question is I think you mentioned that the split in the trial is 50-50 between community versus academic in terms of sites.
 How about the patient split?
 Is that 50-50 as well?

-You know, Byron, in terms of the overall trial, you know, guidance, you know, we are now focusing more on the data readout, you know, which has not changed.
-And obviously, you know, your particular question around trial completion, I think we are more or less tracking around that time.
+You know, Barron, in terms of the overall trial, you know, guidance, you know, we are now focusing more on the data readout, you know, which has not changed.
+And obviously, you know, your particular question around the trial completion, I think we are more or less tracking around that time.
 And obviously, you know, as we progress with the study, you know, we'll provide, you know, more information.
 With respect to your second question, can you just repeat the second question?

 Yeah, yeah, yeah.
-So

-Yeah, thanks, David, and thanks, Byron, for the question.
-Yes, you're correct that it's about 50-50 split right now with about four-fifths of the sites activated community versus academic.
+Yeah, thanks, David, and thanks, Barron, for the question.
+Yes, you are correct that it's about 50-50 split right now with about four-fifths of the sites activated community versus academic.
 As far as the patients coming in, what I can say is that we haven't seen a heavy skew in one direction or the other.
 I can't say it's exactly 50-50, but what I can say is that we are seeing, you know, robust activity in both the community centers as well as the academic centers.

 Thank you.
 Our next question comes from John Newman with Canaccord Genuity.
 You may proceed.